hashicorp/consul-template/docs/templating-language.md

 ### pkiSign

 Query [Vault][vault] for a PKI certificate.
-This is pretty similar to `pkiCert` however, instead of using the `issue` api endpoint it uses the `sign`.
-This also means, the private key generation is happening on the consul template side, this can be quite useful if one generates a high number of certificates with low ttl which can put high load on the vault servers.
+This is quite similar to `pkiCert`;
+however, instead of using the `issue` API endpoint, it uses the `sign`.
+This also means that the private key generation happens on the Consul template side.
+This can be particularly useful when generating a high number of certificates with a low TTL, which can put a high load on the Vault servers.

-The templating behaviour is the same as we have in `pkiCert` with a few special attributes.
-You also need to pass `key_type=rsa|ec|ed25519` in alignment with your role on vault server.
-If you have `use_csr_common_name` and/or `use_csr_sans` as true on in your role, you should also pass them here, so the CSR will be appended with those values (they can have any value `use_csr_sans=value` or `use_csr_common_name=value` the code only check for the key).
+The templating behavior is the same as in `pkiCert`, with a few special attributes.
+You also need to pass `key_type=rsa|ec|ed25519` in alignment with your role on the Vault server.
+If you have `use_csr_common_name` and/or `use_csr_sans` to`true` in your role, you should also pass them here so the CSR is appended with those values.
+They can have any value (`use_csr_sans=value` or `use_csr_common_name=value`), as the code only check for the key.

 ```golang